- Search The Registry

 - My Account

 On this date in 1927, the Harlem Globetrotters played their first game in Hinckley, Illinois.

 The team was formed a year earlier by Abe Saperstein, a white-Jewish American from Chicago who had coached semi-pro basketball in that area.
-A year earlier he had taken over as coach of the Black team, the Savoy Big Five (formerly Giles Post American Legion).
-With an eye for the team being more successful with better marketing he focused on its racial composition and barnstorming, renaming the team the Harlem Globetrotters though they had no connection to New York.
+A year earlier, he had taken over as coach of the Black team, the Savoy Big Five (formerly Giles Post American Legion).
+With an eye for the team being more successful with better marketing, he focused on its racial composition and barnstorming, renaming the team the Harlem Globetrotters.
+However, they had no connection to New York.

 Contemporary Black Biography, various volumes

 Copyright 1999 by Gale Research, Detroit, London